 Islands of Adventure opened on May 28, 1999, following three years of construction.
 The park covers an area of 101 acres.
 The park’s icon is The Pharos Lighthouse which is located in Port of Entry.

 When Islands of Adventure opened, there were 6 islands, but a 7th Wizarding World of Harry Potter & 8th Skull Island has since opened.
 The current islands are:

 - Port of Entry

 - Marvel Super Hero Island

 - Jurassic Park

 - Seuss Landing

-In 2017 the park hosted almost 10 million guests making it the 14th most visited theme park in the world.
-The number of guests visiting Islands of Adventure has increased in recent years and is now double the total attendance for 2009.
+In 2017 the park hosted almost 10 million guests, making it the 14th most visited theme park globally.
+The number of guests visiting Islands of Adventure has increased in recent years, and, before the pandemic, it was double the total attendance for 2009.